mikaelbr/bacon-love/exercises/04_eventstreams/problem.md

 ## From Properties to EventStreams

-When you have a property, you some times would want to make it an EventStream.
+When you have a Property, you some times would want to make it an EventStream.
-For instance, you can have a property representing the text in an input (which is continuous), and want to make it to an EventStream with the text everytime it changes (discrete).
+For instance, you can have a Property representing the text in an input (which is continuous), and want to make it to an EventStream with the text everytime it changes (discrete).

-One way of converting to an EventStream is by doing `.sample(interval)` where you can poll the EventStream by a given interval, creating an EventStream with the values at the given time.
+One way of converting to an EventStream is by doing `property.sample(interval)` where you can poll the source Property by a given interval, creating an EventStream with the values at the given time.

-Another way is by doing `.changes()`, which creates an EventStream with values from the changes of a property.
+Another way is by doing `.changes()`, which creates an EventStream with values from the changes of a Property.
 The `.changes()` method does not include the value at the given time in the created EventStream.
 Alternative method `.toEventStream()` behaves the same way as `.changes()`, but includes the current value.